Don’t forget to ‘Like’ us on Facebook – Click the ‘Like’ button on the right

 The capital injection for each portfolio was $100,000 and position sizing is based on the individual risk or volatility that each trade presents to the portfolio.
 Each individual line (black line) is one unique portfolio of the 1000 simulated equity curves.

-Each unique portfolio equity curve and is randomly generated from the trades available on any given day to keep the portfolio fully invested with available capital at all times, according to the risk management rules deployed.
+Each unique portfolio equity curve is randomly generated from the trades available on any given day to keep the portfolio fully invested with available capital at all times, according to the risk management rules deployed.

 No brokerage is included in the results as the examples below should only be used to highlight the principles of risk management and money management.
 That is, it is the shape and distribution of the equity curves that are important for this exercise.
 Brokerage is included at a later stage of research such as this.

 The first example includes NO risk management.
-Trades entered and exited in the portfolio have been followed at the time that SPA3 signals were generated, trading through all types of markets, up, down and sideways.
+Trades entered and exited in the portfolio have been followed at the time that SPA3 signals were generated, trading through all types of markets, up, down, and sideways.
 The red equity curve is the All Ordinaries index.

 The first example demonstrates that while the great majority of portfolios out-perform the market, a small number of portfolios fall below the red line.
 Again, there are NO risk management rules used in this example.